 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

-Dr. Timothy Wilens is Associate Professor of Psychiatry at Harvard Medical School in Boston, Massachusetts.
-In addition, he is Director of Substance Abuse Services in the Clinical and Research Program in Pediatric Psychopharmacology at Massachusetts General Hospital.
+Dr. Timothy Wilens is Chief, Division of Child and Adolescent Psychiatry and Co-Director, Center for Addiction medicine at the MGH.
+He is also Associate Professor of Psychiatry at Harvard Medical School in Boston, Massachusetts.
 Dr. Wilens earned his BS in literature, science, and arts at the University of Michigan Honors College and his MD at the University of Michigan Medical School in Ann Arbor.
 His residency in child, adolescent, adult, and addiction psychiatry was completed at Massachusetts General Hospital under the auspices of Harvard Medical School in Boston.

-Dr. Wilens' research interests include the relationship among attention deficit/hyperactivity disorder (ADHD), bipolar disorder, and substance abuse, and the pharmacotherapy of ADHD and juvenile bipolar disorder across the lifespan.
-His peer-reviewed articles concerning these and related topics number more than 200, and are published in prestigious journals such as the American Journal of Psychiatry, Archives of General Psychiatry, and Pediatrics.
-Dr. Wilens has also published more than 60 book chapters, and 300 abstracts and presentations for national and international scientific meetings.
+Dr. Wilens' research interests include the relationship among attention deficit/hyperactivity disorder (ADHD), bipolar disorder, and substance use disorders; and the pharmacotherapy of ADHD and juvenile bipolar disorder across the lifespan.
+His peer-reviewed articles concerning these and related topics number more than 275, and are published in prestigious journals such as the American Journal of Psychiatry, Archives of General Psychiatry, and Pediatrics.
+Dr. Wilens has also published more than 80book chapters, and 300 abstracts and presentations for national and international scientific meetings.